 Who knew that choosing the best cat litter for indoor cats could be so complex?
 We didn’t when we first adopted our cat Boof.
 Cat litter and litter boxes are make or break choices in the happiness of you and your indoor cat.
 Cats who can go outside often ” go ” outside.
 But your indoor kitty is going to need that cat litter and litter box and you don’t want a house full of bad smells, scattered litter and worse, poop and litter tracking.
 So what do you need to consider when choosing the best cat litter for an indoor cat?

 If you don’t want to read the whole post, and we’d love you to, there’s some really interesting facts and warnings in there, here’s the best cat litter we’ve found for our indoor cat right here.
 It’s head and shoulders better than every other litter we’ve tried.
 If you want the full information on why we prefer walnut cat litter, it’s in this post.
-That one, unfortunately, does tend to go out of stock, our second choice is this one, it performs just as well but has quite a strong smell that I find a bit much.
+That walnut litter does, unfortunately tend to go out of stock, our second choice is this one, it performs just as well while having a pleasant smell.

 There are hundreds, maybe thousands of cat litter types and brands on the market and different ways of using them.
 We try to give you some of the pros and cons of various cat litter types below as well as mentioning certain health hazards to avoid.
 Please double check all information with your vet, we can’t provide veterinary advice, we can just report our own findings and point you in the direction of scientific research and findings on cat litter for indoor cats.